akrodger/brams-math-methods/README.md

 # brams-math-methods
-A collection of math computation C libraries written by Abram "Bram" Rodgers.
+A collection of math computation C/C++ libraries written by Abram "Bram" Rodgers.
 README by Abram Rodgers
 # Contact: AKS.Rodgers (at) gmail (dot) com
 -------------